canonical/open-documentation-academy/snapcraft/tutorials/create-a-new-snap.md

 This tutorial does not require any programming or specific Linux knowledge, but you will need some familiarity with the Linux command line.
 All the instructions are run as commands from the [Terminal](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) application.

-You system also needs to have at least 20GB of storage available.
+Your system also needs to have at least 20GB of storage available.

 <a id='heading--setup'></a>